Ipgnosis/covid_analysis/README.md

 **A Jupyter Notebook for covid analysis.**

 Like many others, I have been fascinated (not to mention horrified) by the Covid-19 pandemic.
 What I knew about virology and epidemiology before 2020 could be written on a postage stamp, but now I am as up to speed as any layperson on these topics.
 But, I have many (many) questions for which I am unable to find answers.

-## Data Source:

 So...
 I decided to kick off an analysis, but first needed some (reliable) data.

+## Data Source:

-I found 'Our World in Data' (i.) (https://ourworldindata.org/coronavirus) which is a project based at the Oxford Martin School at the University of Oxford, UK.
+I found 'Our World in Data' (see citation in footnote i. below) which is a project based at the Oxford Martin School of the University of Oxford, UK.
 As described here (https://ourworldindata.org/covid-sources-comparison), this data is based on a range of sources, but particularly the European Center for Disease Control and Prevention as well as Johns Hopkins University.

 The full data can be downloaded from https://ourworldindata.org/coronavirus-source-data or https://github.com/owid/covid-19-data/tree/master/public/data.
 The data is available in either .json, .csv or .xlsx format and is updated at least once per day.